 In the course of preparing this OSAMP, it has been identified that there is a need to further develop Council's asset management processes and practices in relation to its open space assets.
-The asset management improvement plan which is set out in Table 19 below details the key improvement tasks.
+The asset management improvement plan details the key improvement tasks.
 Completion of these tasks will improve Council's asset management capabilities for the open space asset portfolio.